Chernobog21/Sales-Analysis-Based-on-Excel-Project-3/README.md

 The following tools were used in working on this project:
 - Python (Pandas, Matplotlib, Seaborn)
 - Excel
-- Jupiter notebook
+- Jupyter Notebook
-- Google slides
+- Google Slides

 An artificially generated dataset was used, but the data was created as close as possible to the real business.